apietrelli/myVCF/docs/install.rst

   **Start** > **Control panel** > **System**

   and check the version.
-2. Unpack the :code:`.zip` file and follow the installation
+2. Unpack the :code:`.zip` file and follow the default installation instructions

 Python library dependecies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that all the major components have been installed, lets proceed with the last step of installation regarding the Python library dependencies.
+Now that all the major components have been installed, lets proceed with the last step of the installation process regarding Python library dependencies.

-If the :code:`python2.7` installation doesn't fails, you should have also installed :code:`pip` which is the Python command for its library installation.
+If the :code:`python2.7` installation doesn't fail, you should have also installed :code:`pip` which is the Python command for library installation.

-Now we are going to install all the dependencies in one-shot using :code:`pip`
+Now we are going to install all the dependencies using just one command-line using :code:`pip`

 **Unix (Ubuntu/Debian system)/MAC**